 Each business area is responsible for ensuring compliance with all regulatory and legal requirements that affect its area of operations.
-Oversight of the business is undertaken by the Compliance function supported by the Society's Secretary.
+Oversight of the business is undertaken by the Compliance function supported by the General Counsel.

-8.6.
+9.5.
 Concentration Risk

 As a regional building society, The Nottingham is exposed to concentration risk.
 This includes the potential for geographical and product concentrations in terms of both its mortgage book and wholesale funding activities.